binance/binance-spot-api-docs/rest-api.md

 * The API system is asynchronous, so some delay in the response is normal and expected.
 * Each endpoint has a data source indicating where the data is being retrieved, and thus which endpoints have the most up-to-date response.

-These are the three sources, ordered by which is has the most up-to-date response to the one with potential delays in updates.
+These are the three sources, ordered by least to most potential for delays in data updates.

-  * **Matching Engine** - the data is from the matching Engine
+  * **Matching Engine** - the data is from the Matching Engine
   * **Memory** - the data is from a server's local or external memory
   * **Database** - the data is taken directly from a database